MicrosoftDocs/architecture-center/docs/ai-ml/architecture/baseline-openai-e2e-chat-content.md

 ### Operational excellence

-Operational excellence outlines the operations processes that deploy an application and keep it running in production.
+Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

 #### Machine Learning - built-in prompt flow runtimes